Pests and Diseases

 • Increase space between plants (especially trees and shrubs) for better air circulation

-• Vary planting and harvesting schedule for vegetables to take advantage of time when pest is less active
+• Vary planting and harvesting schedules for vegetables to take advantage of the time when the pest is less active

 • Follow Virginia Tech lawn care recommendations